 But what happens to those businesses that can't adapt to new demands by consumers, that can't evolve and can't adopt new technology?

-Like the wildebeests, they must die.
+Like the wildebeests who are unable to outrun the lion, they must die to strengthen the species.
 We should cheer on their death and wish for fast failures which provide more time for success.

 Failures stop the destruction of scarce resources and allow the lifeblood of any business, cash-flow, to be redeployed to a higher and better use.
 Failure and death stops the misallocation of time and money.

 It can happen to big businesses and small.
-In 1902, Schlitz was the largest selling beer, but couldn’t stay big enough to stop an acquisition by Stroh and later Pabst.
+For example, in 1902, Schlitz was the largest selling beer, but couldn't stay big enough to stop an acquisition by Stroh and later Pabst.

 Eastern was once one of the big four airlines but ran itself into the ground financially by paying 17% to borrow money and was crushed by labor disputes.
 It was liquidated in 1991.

-New Orleanians feel sad for the missing businesses that comprise our nearly 300 year old history, whether the business was gobbled up because it could not grow to crush its competition, or whether it fell by the wayside because it could not keep up with its customers.
-There are many examples of both.
+We feel sad for the businesses no longer here but are still part of our history and fond memories, whether the business was gobbled up because it could not grow to crush its competition, or whether it fell by the wayside because it could not keep up with its customers.
+There are many examples of both:

 TimeSaver stores were ubiquitous, but most of their profits were from gas and cigarettes and in the 1980's when the economy changed and gas price margins shrank, the name disappeared when they failed to diversify.

-Seafood City once owned the crawfish market.
-Their jingle was on every New Orleanian’s lips, and the commercials were hokey but were the best word-of-mouth advertising any business would be proud of.
-One location at 1826 North Broad closed in 1994.
+Seafood City once owned the crawfish market and their jingle was on every New Orleanian's lips.
+Although the commercials were hokey, they were the best word-of-mouth advertising any business would crave.
+The big store at 1826 North Broad closed in 1994.

 The list of local brands no longer around extends to Ponchartrain Beach, McKenzie's, Kreegers, Kolbs, K&B, D.H.
 Holmes, Krauss and Gus Mayer.
 They were all great businesses.
 They just could not evolve and adapt.
 They got old and sick.
 Then they died.
 We miss them fondly, but we now vote with our dollars for their successors and competitors who serve us better.